top of page

 Severus Snake

-Common boas
+Common boa

-There's nothing common about Nagini and Severus
+There's nothing common about Severus!

 Nagini and Severus snake are common boas, a species of snake found in Central and South America.